brainsatplay/DOMElement/README.md

   ondelete=undefined, //(props)=>{} when the node is deleted, e.g. cleaning up events (props) => {}
   onresize=undefined, //window.onresize event (props) => {}
   onchanged=undefined, //if props change, e.g. re-render? (props) => {}.
-Using past tense to not conflict with built in onchange event in most elements
+Using past tense to not conflict with built in onchange event in most elements renderonchanged=false //(props) => {}  //true or a function fired after rerendering, will auto trigger rerenders when props changed

 }